ucsc-cse-140/assignments/p4/README.md

 The contest will count as your final project, worth 40 points.
 20 of these points will be the result of a written report you submit with your agent describing your approach.
-The remaining 20 points will be awarded based on your agent's performance.
+The remaining 20 points will be awarded based on your agent's performance in the final tournament.

 The written report should be 2-3 pages **(no more)**.
 Through this report we expect you to demonstrate your ability to constructively solve AI problems by identifying: